mlinpl/conference.mlinpl.org/call-for-contributions.md

 All accepted talks and posters will be presented during the Main Conference (or the Student Research Workshop).
 **The presenting author (the one submitting the application) will receive a free ticket.**
-The co-authors will have a guaranteed option of buying a ticket in early bird, provided they fill the form in advance.
+The co-authors of accepted papers will have a guaranteed option to buy the tickets with the Early Bird prices.
-**Even if your proposal is not accepted, you will have the oportunity to buying a ticket for early bird price.**

 ## Timeline

-- 1 June: Call for Contributions (Talks and Posters) open
+- 1 May: Call for Contributions (Talks and Posters) open
-- 1 September, 23:59 (AoE): Call for Contributions submissions deadline
+- 31 August, 23:59 (AoE): Call for Contributions submissions deadline
-- 7 September: Talks and posters acceptance notifications
+- 18 September: Talks and posters acceptance notifications
-- 26 October: Student Research Workshop
+- 7 November: Student Research Workshop
-- 26 - 29 October: Main Conference
+- 7 - 10 October: Main Conference

-**The talks and posters accepted at the Main Conference will be presented on 27 - 28 October 2023.
-The Student Research Workshop will be held on 26 October 2023.**
+**The talks and posters accepted at the Main Conference will be presented on 8 - 9 November 2024.
+The Student Research Workshop will be held on 7 November 2024.**

 ## Awards

 The best contributed talks and posters from the Main Conference will be awarded with gift cards.
 The winners will be decided by the audience votes.

-**This year winners can be found [here]({{ "./cfc-awards" | relative_url }}).**

 <!-- ## Submit your talk/poster proposal